benceSzeplaki/ELTE_I/Imperative programing (C)/Assignements/2. Assignement/README.md

 The program should write to the console:

 - The Collatz sequence from the input number (its elements are separated by commas)
-- The length of the sequence on a new row
+- The length of the sequence in a new row